madhavsikka/dash/README.md

 # Dash - In-browser AI Assistant

-Dash is an in-browser AI assistant that is a secure, private, and open-source alternative to ChatGPT.
+Dash is a chrome extension which powers an in-browser AI assistant, providing a secure, private, and open-source alternative to ChatGPT.